-- · Offer a neck pillow and blanket. - Avoid scents such candles, perfume, cologne, and air fresheners. - Do not wear print scrubs or patterned clothing, as busy visual environments cause discomfort for people with vestibular disorders. - If BPPV is suspected to be a complication of dental treatment, refer the patient to an otolaryngologist or physical threapist for evaluation.
+- Offer a neck pillow and blanket. - Avoid scents such candles, perfume, cologne, and air fresheners. - Check with the patient about the noise level.
+Some patients with dizziness find background music disorienting. - Do not wear print scrubs or patterned clothing, as busy visual environments cause discomfort for people with vestibular disorders.5

+If BPPV is suspected to be a complication of dental treatment, refer the patient to an otolaryngologist or physical threapist for evaluation.